melinaapos/Cohort-Analysis-with-Python/README.md

 ### Overview

 This project explores cohort analysis techniques using Python, to analyze customer behavior over time.
-Cohort analysis is a powerful tool for understanding customer retention, engagement and other key metrics in various industries, such as e-commerce, Saas and marketing.
+Cohort analysis is a powerful tool that helps businesses gain insights into customer retention, engagement and other key metrics in various industries, such as e-commerce, Saas and marketing.

+## Requirements

+This project is developed using Python version 3.7.4.
+Make sure you have Python 3.7.4 or a compatible version installed to run the code successfully.

 ### Dataset